karu2332/something_fun/README.md

 # something_fun
-learning about git and github
+this is a little experiement with learning about git and github